 On the supply side, the number of new bitcoins coming into circulation is slated to halve sometime in the year 2020.
 At the moment, 12.5 new bitcoins are released into circulation in the form of mining rewards every ten minutes.
 This number will halve to 6.25 bitcoins per the protocol that guides the cryptocurrency.

 A halving occurs every four years.
-The last halving that happened in 2016 is often given as one of the reasons that the Bitcoin price jumped from below US$200 in 2015 to US$19,000 in late 2017.
+The last halving that happened in 2016 is often given as one of the reasons that it jumped from below US$200 in 2015 to US$19,000 in late 2017.

 How invested is Tim Draper?